Maintenance-contractor-carrying-out-work

 It may even be the case that your chosen provider hasn’t read the small print, and when this happens, it can lead to huge and potentially costly errors while on the job, not to mention compliance risks.
 Similarly, if they’re working off a paper-based format of SFG20, it won’t be up to date and therefore no longer compliant.

-By making an active SFG20 license mandatory for Service Providers and Contractors in all contract agreements, you’ll know they have a clear grasp of their compliance and maintenance responsibilities (i.e. the what, who and when for each individual asset), upholding accountability and mitigating risk for everyone.
+By making an active Facilities-iQ license mandatory for both Building Owners and Service Providers in all contract agreements, you’ll know they have a clear grasp of their compliance and maintenance responsibilities (i.e. the what, who and when for each individual asset), upholding accountability and mitigating risk for everyone.

-If your contract contains a legally binding agreement to maintain your property to the latest agreed standard of SFG20, then you can also use the standard to audit works being carried out.
+If your contract contains a legally binding agreement to maintain your property to the latest agreed standard of SFG20, then you can use it as a baseline standard to help you to audit against it.

 Where a contract specifies a regularly updated standard like SFG20, it is best for contractor relations to agree on a mechanism when the latest update will be adopted by both parties, as there needs to be a conversation where risk best sits for these changes.